trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 We thus introduce a signing scheme.
 While a block is being minted, the random seed is used to randomly assign 32 signing rights to 32 rolls.

-The stakeholders who received signing rights observe the blocks being minted and then submit signatures of that blocks.
+The stakeholders who received signing rights observe the blocks being minted and then submit signatures of that block.
 Those signatures are then included in the next block, by miners attempting to secure their parent's inclusion in the blockchain.

 The signing reward received by signers is dependent on the priority of the miner who mined the block.
 The higher the priority, the higher the signing reward.
-Signer thus have a strong incentive to sign what they genuinely believe to be the best block produced at one point.
+Signers thus have a strong incentive to sign what they genuinely believe to be the best block produced at one point.
 They also have a strong incentive to agree on which block they will sign as signing rewards are only paid if the block ends up included in the blockchain.

-If the highest priority block isn't mined \(perhaps because the miner isn't on line\), there could be an incentive for signers to wait for a while, just in case the miner is late.
+If the highest priority block isn't mined \(perhaps because the miner isn't online\), there could be an incentive for signers to wait for a while, just in case the miner is late.
 However, other signers may then decide to sign the best priority block, and a new block could include those signatures, leaving out the holdouts.
 Thus, miners are unlikely to follow this strategy.

 Conversely, we could imagine an equilibrium where signers panic and start signing the first block they see, for fear that other signers will do so and that a new block will be built immediately.
 This is however a very contrived situation which benefits no one.
 There is no incentive for signers to think this equilibrium is likely, let alone to modify the code of their program to act this way.
 A malicious stakeholder attempting to disrupt the operations would only hurt itself by attempting to follow this strategy, as others would be unlikely to follow suit.